jojoroy/DS2/README.md

 ### Prerequisites

 Make sure you have R and RStudio installed on your machine.
+Make sure you have R and RStudio installed on your machine.
+This work was done on R version 4.3.1 but a lot of packages used are under 4.3.3 so it is worth ensuring your r is fully updated.

 ### Notes about shiny